 Great effort is put into ensuring sponsored research at WCM does not come with problematic clauses or restrictions that would negate the FRE – and thus subject the products of our research work to export controls.

-Does the Fundamental Research Exclusion (FRE) cover the export of physical items?
+Does the Fundamental Research Exclusion (FRE) apply to the export of physical items?

 No, only non-tangible research results in the form of technology are excluded under the FRE.
 Physical items will always remain subject to U.S. export controls.
 Depending on various factors a license may be required to physically export an item.

-What if the physical item I need to ship was developed from a fundamental research project?
+What considerations would apply if the physical item I need to ship was developed as part of a fundamental research project?

 The item would still be subject to export controls (and potential licensing) regardless of whether it was the result of fundamental research.
 As stated above, the FRE never exempts physical items from export control.